-- 1 See Part IV for additional requirements for testing and reporting Whole Effluent Toxicity (WET). - 2 Since completion of one chronic WET test takes more than 24 hours, the daily maximum is considered to be the highest allowable test result. - 3 If chronic toxicity is detected above the Action Levels in this table or an acute test fails, the permittee must perform follow-up testing.
-See Part IV for details. - 4 If discharge is infrequent see Part I.D for minimum effluent characterization monitoring requirements. - 5 The requirement for an acute test applies when duration of discharge doesn't allow for chronic tests to be conducted.
-See Part IV. - 6 Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata.
+- 1 See Part IV for additional requirements for testing and reporting Whole Effluent Toxicity (WET). - 2 Since completion of one chronic WET test takes more than 24 hours, the daily maximum is considered to be the highest allowable test result. - 3 Any exceedance of these values requires the permittee to conduct follow-up testing.
+See Part IV.D of the permit for details. - 4 If discharge is infrequent see Part I. D for minimum effluent characterization monitoring requirements. - 5 Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata